Integrations

 What are custom workloads?

 Many Snowflake users leverage the platform for unique workloads, such as custom ETL pipelines, machine learning applications, or analytics applications.
-It's important for users to monitor these workloads to understand their cost and performance over time.
+Users need to monitor these workloads to understand their cost and performance over time.
+By adding query comments or query tags to the queries run by these workloads, SELECT users can benefit from enhanced monitoring capabilities compared to the default Query Patterns workload type.

 Feature Overview